tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 Notice that none of these equations include a term for the number of true negatives (TN).
 As mentioned in the section above, TN is often not very useful or informative.

 ## Confidence thresholds

-When a deep learning model makes predictions on an image, each prediction usually has an associated **confidence score**.
+When a deep learning model is applied to an image, it makes a set of predictions: .
+Typically, each of these predictions has its own associated **confidence score**.
 This score ranges from 0 to 1, with a higher value indicating that the model is more confident that the prediction in question is correct.

 In a well-trained model, this confidence score is closely tied to a : predictions with `confidence = 0.05` are almost exclusively false positives, while predictions with `confidence = 0.95` are almost exclusively true positives.
 In a poorly performing model, the confidence score will be less accurate.